inrialearninglab/ai4t/docs/O1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-3-what-is-in-this-course.en.md

 ---
 title: 0.1.3 What is in this Course?
-description: Presentation of the content & organization
+description: Presentation of the content & organization of the Mooc
 ---
 # What is in this Course?